Senexis/UnattendedWinstall/README.md

 It would be impossible for me to create a single answer file that will please everyone, so instead I'm supplying you with one that basically removes everything (except Windows Security) and is "over-tweaked" if you will, so you can just edit the file and remove the tweaks you don't want.

 Additionally, you can also add more tweaks or customizations if you have the know-how, but please note that I will not provide any form of support for any changes you make to the file.

-> [!NOTE]
-> Due to the removal of Microsoft Edge, I also include a Powershell Script on the Desktop called "LAUNCH-CTT-WINUTIL.ps1"

-- Make sure you are connected to the internet, then right click on this file and select Run with Powershell.
-- It will launch the Chris Titus Tech Windows Utility and you can use that to install your browser of choice (even Edge) and any other software for that matter.

 ## Usage Instructions